Breast Cancer and Chemotherapy

 Some people think that their chemotherapy treatment is not working if they do not experience side effects.
 This is just a myth.

 If you are receiving adjuvant chemotherapy (after surgery that removed all of the known cancer), it is not possible for your doctor to directly determine whether the treatment is working, because there are no tumors left to assess.
 The only way to determine the effectiveness of adjuvant chemotherapy is over time.
-Studies have shown that adjuvant chemotherapy treatments have proven helpful in studies in which some women were given chemotherapy, while others were not.
+Studies have shown that adjuvant chemotherapy treatments are effective in some women.

 After completing adjuvant therapy, your doctor will evaluate your progress through periodic physical exams, routine mammography, and appropriate testing if a new problem develops.
 If you are receiving chemotherapy for metastatic disease, progress will be monitored by blood tests, scans, and/or X-rays.